kspc0/helmholtz-x-TFD/README.md

 ## Tools and Data
 - /helmholtz-x: contains a slightly modified version of the HelmholtzX toolbox from Ekrem Ekici
 - /FTFMatrices: data for Kornilov Flame Transfer Function in state space format
-## Test Cases (prefix)
+## Test Cases
-- /RijkeTube: 2D Rijke tube geometry (r)
+- /RijkeTube: 2D Rijke tube geometry (running)
-- /Duct: rectangular 2D duct geometry (d)
-- /KornilovCase: Kornilov test case geometry (k)
+- /KornilovCase: Kornilov test case geometry (still in development)

-# Programs
+# Rijke Tube Programs
-every test case has 3 programs:
+in order to run a shape derivative computation, execute the desired program and parameters in:
-- ()main_continuous: calculates shape derivative using continuous formula from Ekici dissertation
+- continuous_shape_derivative: calculates shape derivative using continuous formula from Ekici dissertation
-- ()main_discrete: calculates shape derivative using discrete formula derived by Gregoire Varillon
+- discrete_shape_derivative: calculates shape derivative using discrete formula derived by Gregoire Varillon -> these create a test case object from the class TestCase and execute computation using the parameters from rparams
-- ()params: defines up input functions and parameters for the testcase

 # Set Up